robbieW2004/bazaaritemtracker/README.md

 crediting me would be great but why would you even use this? if you want to contact me my discord is RobbieW1976#0756

-if i hardcoded like an api key plz msg me cuz that woudl be bad
+if i hardcoded like an api key plz msg me cuz that would be bad

 importand thingy, add a .txt file and name it data.txt or itll break